newrelic-experimental/newrelic-java-jetty-client/README.md

 # New Relic Java Instrumentation for Jetty Client

-Provides instrumentation for the Jetty Client .
+Provides instrumentation for the Jetty Client 8.x and 9.0.

 Jetty Client is a Java-based HTTP client library and component provided by the Eclipse Jetty project.
 It allows Java applications to make HTTP requests to web servers and interact with web services.